BatchClayderman/Cryptography-Schemes/SchemeAAIBME/README.md

 This is the official implementation of the AA-IB-ME cryptography scheme in Python programming language based on the Python charm library.

+#### ``SchemeAAIBME.java``

+This is the official implementation of the AA-IB-ME cryptography scheme in Java programming language based on the JPBC library.

+As this is an early implementation, please consider using ``SchemeAAIBME.py`` instead.

 ### ``SchemeFuzzyIBME.py``

 This is a possible implementation of the Fuzzy-IB-ME cryptography scheme in Python programming language based on the Python charm library.